-As compared with this, conditions in Central Europe b ve become rather worse than better In Germany the depreciation of the mark has reached a point where the maintenance of production on the same basis as hitherto is hindered by the acute money shortage.
-The artificial stabilization of the crown in Austria on the other hand, led to an acute crisis in the selling market, and to enormous unemployment.
+As compared with this, conditions in Central Europe b ve become rather worse than better In Germany the depreciation of the mark has reached a point where the maintenance of production on the same basis as hitherto is hindered by the acute money The artificial stabilization of the crown in Austria shortage. on the other hand, led to an acute crisis in the selling market, and to enormous unemployment.
 Similar conditions obtain in Czecho-Slovakia.
 In Italy the situation appears to be unchanged: The effects of Fascist rule in the sphere of economics cannot yet be ascertained; the improvement in the Italian valute seems to be attributable to the greater faith placed by foreign capitalists in the stability of the capitalist regime in Italy.
 On the other hand, the increased depreciation in rates of exchange in the East European countries bears witness to the lack of balance in the economic life of Europe.

-As an index of the general economic situation, we append table showing the development of unemployment in the most important countries
+As an index of the general economic situation, we append a table showing the development of unemployment in the most important countries.

 Percentage of unemployed among workers organized in trade unions.

 Engl.
 Engl.
-Belg.
 Holl.
 Denm.
 Swed.
-Norw.
-Canada Germ.
+Norw.C Canada Germ.

-r.ug % of all Insured

 July Aug.
-14.6 14.4 14.6 12.8 12.
-1.9 1.6 1.4 9.4 9.2 9.
-12.5 11.1 10.6 19.8 17.4 15.3 16.5 12.3 5,3 4.1 3,6 0.6 0.7 0.8

-Sept, Oct.
-14. 12.
-1.4 - 11.3 - - 1.4
+Sept.
+Oct.
 Nov.
-14.2 12.4 - - - - -

 Dec.
-14. 12.2 - -
+14.6 14.4 14.6 14.
+14.2 14.2 12.3 12.
+1.9 1.6 1.4 1.4 9.4 9.2 ,9.
+12.5 11.1 10.6 11.3 19.8 17.4 15.3 16.5 12.3 5.3 4.1 3.6 0.6 0.7 0.8 1.4 2.

-†) Beginning with this number we shall print, in sections, quarterly economic report of Comrade Varga.
+†) Beginning with this number we shall print, in sections, the quarterly economic report of Comrade Varga.